-A total of 1,260 mother-child pairs have been enrolled at three different time points, in 2009, 2011, and 2013.
+A total of 1,567 mother-child pairs have been enrolled at four different time points, in 2009, 2011, 2013, and 2015.
 By recruiting successive cohorts during this time of rapid policy change, we are able to assess the effectiveness of those policy changes and estimate the health and neurodevelopmental benefits to the children, all of whom were screened and have completed consent forms approved by our partnering university’s Institutional Review Board (IRB).

 Conference on translation of science to policy